Behind the Design: Nike Air Max 1 Retro 'Atmos'

 THE CHOSEN 1

-Hailing from Tokyo, Japan, what some call the global epicentre of sneaker collecting, atmos has had a long-standing relationship with Nike.
-Working on their first collaboration back in 2002, one of atmos' most revered collaborations was the elephant print and jade-accented Air Max 1, released in 2007.
+Hailing from Tokyo, Japan, what some call the global epicenter of sneaker collecting, atmos has had a long standing relationship with Nike.
+Working on their first collaboration back in 2001, one of atmos most revered collaborations was the elephant print and jade accented Air Max 1 released in 2007.